karalabe/ssz/README.md

 }
 ```

-The code for the `SizeSSZ` remains the same, nothing changed after all.
-But the code for `DefineSSZ` changes ever so slightly.
+The code for the `SizeSSZ` remains the same.
+The code for `DefineSSZ` changes ever so slightly:

 ```go
 func (w *Withdrawal) DefineSSZ(codec *ssz.Codec) {